relsqui/oobash/README.md

 # Oobash

+_(c) 2019 Finn Ellis, available for use under the terms of the [MIT license](LICENSE)._

 An object-oriented programming library for bash.
 Sourcing `oobash.sh` allows you to define objects in bash scripts which have properties, methods, and inheritance.
 They're less like Java classes and more like Lua tables, in that there's no class/object distinction; each object just has a parent, to which it will look for methods and properties not defined on it.

-Oobash currently has no external dependencies (not even on standard utilities) and keeps its metadata entirely in environment variables, not the filesystem.
-I reserve the right to change either of those in the future if it facilitates implementing something cool, but I prefer not to as long as other options are available.
+Oobash currently has no external dependencies (not even on standard utilities), although it does use features of **bash 4** and will not work in earlier versions.
+It also keeps its metadata entirely in environment variables, not the filesystem.
+I reserve the right to change either of those constraints in the future if it facilitates implementing something cool, but I prefer not to as long as other options are available.

+## Getting Help & Contributing

+Feel free to open issues in this repository, or make pull requests with small changes.
+If you would like to make a large change, please open an issue first to propose it.

 ## Usage Cheatsheet